 Wendy Wei Qiao Qiu, M.D., Ph.D.

-Associate Professor of Psychiatry and Pharmacology & Experimental Therapeutics
+Department of Pharmacology & Experimental Therapeutics

 M.D.: Beijing Medical College